 and assigning that object to the reference variable

-used to be to be 2 lines of code.
+used to be 2 lines of code.

 But it now can be done just as well in one line of code.